thirdweb-dev/react/etc/react.api.md

     //
     // (undocumented)
     readonly appMetadata?: AppMetadata;
-    // Warning: (ae-forgotten-export) The symbol "RequiredParam" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
     //
     // (undocumented)
     readonly chainId: RequiredParam<ChainIdOrName>;